Freedom of Speech and Expression: Different Arenas, Same Fight

 Is Sedition the new tool for curbing the freedom of speech and expression?

 There have been nearly 800 cases of sedition in the last decade, with 65% of those cases being filed since 2014.
-Recently, on 3rd June, 2021 the Supreme Court quashed a sedition charge filed against journalist Vinod Dua, stating that sedition must not apply to journalists.
+On June 3rd 2021 the Supreme Court quashed a sedition charge filed against journalist Vinod Dua, stating that sedition must not apply to journalists.
 News channels TV5 and ABN Andhrajyoti were charged with sedition for broadcasting ‘offending speeches’ made by a YSR Congress lawmaker.
 Sedition charges against activists like Disha Ravi, 10,000 Adivasis in Jharkhand and other such cases are instances where the Court has acquitted the accused.
 The number of charges of sedition however have risen significantly, with 35 cases registered in 2016 to 96 in 2019.

-All of this has been occurring in the background of Kishorechandra Wangkhemcha & Anr v Union of India, where there has been a constitutional challenge of Sedition under Section 124A of the Indian Penal Code.
+All of this has been occurring in the background of Kishorechandra Wangkhemcha v Union of India, where there has been a constitutional challenge of Sedition under Section 124A of the Indian Penal Code.
 The petition challenges the applicability of Kedar Nath where the Supreme Court had laid down the scope of sedition and its applicability.

 Supreme Court is clear on the scope of Freedom of Speech

-In Bennett Coleman and Co. v.
-Union of India in 1973 recognized the freedom of press to be an integral part of Article 19(1)(a).
-In S. Rangarajan v.
-P. Jagjivan Ram the Supreme Court held that if the reasonable restrictions under Article 19(2) did not apply to a film, the mere threat of public outrage or demonstrations should not be a ground to curtail the freedom of speech of the film makers.
+In Bennett Coleman and Co. v Union of India in 1973 recognized the freedom of press to be an integral part of Article 19(1)(a).
+In S. Rangarajan v P. Jagjivan Ram the Supreme Court held that if the reasonable restrictions under Article 19(2) did not apply to a film, the mere threat of public outrage or demonstrations should not be a ground to curtail the freedom of speech of the film makers.
 In Rangarajan, the Court noted that the State cannot plead its inability to handle hostilities from the audience, and that the State must be receptive to social changes.